mabarbeau/Marrick/README.md

-# Marrick
-Sample problem for Marrick Application
+#Sample problem for Marrick Application

-Please provide your own custom working solution to the following problem in concise PHP code:
+##Please provide your own custom working solution to the following problem in concise PHP code:

 We want to be able to output a multi-level nested list of items in HTML.
 A simple SQL table would have the following data elements: itemID – int, item – varchar, subItemOfID – int, where subItemOfID contains the itemID of the parent item.
 A sample of the data would look something like this: